k9m/kalah-api/README.md

 # Bank Account Manager

-Java 8 / Spring Boot microservice which will allow a user to administer a customer’s bank account.
+Java 8 / Spring Boot REST API that runs a game of 6-stone Kalah.
+The general rules of the game are explained on Wikipedia: https://en.wikipedia.org/wiki/Kalah and also below in this document.

-- ~~request the current balance~~
+###

-- ~~capture a withdrawal~~
+### Future Work
-- ~~capture a deposit~~
+- Implementing capture opponent's stones game style
-- debit/credit interest amount
+- Using persistence mechanism to keep states of games
 ---

 ### Project outline